 The EA2M's five maturity levels are based on the progressive stages of development that architectures go through (Doucet et al, 2009).
 Table A describes in summary form each of the five levels.
-It should be noted that just as with the CMMI maturity method, reaching each subsequent level for EA program maturity is a cumulative process, in that the key elements of the architecture at each maturity level are retained as the program progresses upward toward Level 5.
-This top level is where all of the elements of the EA program are working synergistically to create value as the architecture is used to support planning, decision-making, and to drive change in the organization.
+It should be noted that just as with the CMMI maturity method, reaching each subsequent level for EA program maturity is a cumulative process, in that the key elements of

 EA Program EA Program EA Program EA Program EA Program Maturity Level 1 Maturity Level 2 Maturity Level 3 Maturity Level 4 Maturity Level 5 No Formalized Architecture Foundational Architecture Extended Architecture Embedded Architecture Balanced Architecture Maturity Level 1 is the 'default' level for all enterprises that do not have an established EA program and/or documented architecture.
 At Maturity Level 2, the 'foundational' elements of the EA are being put in place.
 EA is documented for the entire enterprise in its current and future states.
-The focus is on well- architected, well- designed IT systems with enterprise-level alignment, efficiency, and interoperability.
-Accordingly, EA at this level is very IT- centric, and for many people the EA would be viewed as a data and technology architecture, except that it is being implemented at the enterprise level.
-This perspective does help to leverage concepts such as federated patterns, but under-delivers from an enterprise- wide strategy and business perspective.
+The focus is on well-architected, well-designed IT systems with enterprise-level alignment, efficiency, and interoperability.
+Accordingly, EA at this level is very IT-centric, and for many people the EA would be viewed as a data and technology architecture, except that it is being implemented at the enterprise level.
+This perspective does help to leverage concepts such as federated patterns, but under-delivers from an enterprise-wide strategy and business perspective.
 Also, the value of EA is measured according to the success of IT investments.
 At Maturity Level 3, the architecture is 'extended' to focus on engineering an entire enterprise from an integrated strategy, business, & technology perspective.
 To support this, approaches and tools are developed to provide standardized, repeatable methods for describing the enterprise in all dimensions - beyond just the IT perspective.
 Whereas early EA used architecture methods and tools to capture business requirements in order to design IT systems, an "extended" EA approach uses architecture methods and tools to capture strategic goals and related business requirements in order to design the enterprise.
 At Maturity Level 4, EA tools, methods, and models become 'embedded' in the normal (usually existing) processes of the day.
 Rather than relying on processes and people extraneous to the business programs (and their processes), the architecture is produced by the processes themselves.
 In this way the architecture is organic and is renewed on an ongoing basis as a natural outcome of normal business processes.
 At Maturity Level 5, the elements of architecture at the three previous levels are 'balanced' and are all working synergistically to optimize EA completeness, consistency, and utilization.
 In so doing, the EA helps the organization to be more agile and competitive as various future operating scenarios are envisioned on an ongoing basis and appropriate courses of action are chosen and implemented in ways that effectively mitigate risk and help to manage change, innovation, and continuous improvement.